Athens Combo Ticket Book Your Trip Athens Tourist Pass

 Courtesy: Athens By Locals

-Just imagine walking this 800-meter long and 6-meter wide street alongside Pericles or Aristotle on the way to catch a play at the crowded theater.
+Imagine walking this 800-meter long and 6-meter wide street alongside Pericles or Aristotle to catch a play at the crowded theater.

 For 25 centuries, Tripodon street has borne the same name.